Cistus ladanifer, Labdanum

 -in plasters for Hernia

--helps retain and strengthen the hair when applied
+-helps retain and strengthen the hair, applied to the scalp

 Dose: